dmrph/DecibelDetect/docs/weeklyreports/weekly_1023.md

   - **Progress and Issues:**
     - Still trying to figure out how to host a server on Postgre
-    - I have looked up some simple ways to store daat in the database
+    - I have looked up some simple ways to store data in the database

   - **Plans and Goals:**
     - I plan on having a simple table set up that allows data to be stored